(she/her)

 Cognitive Behavioral (CBT)

-Cognitive Behavioral Therapy (CBT) to help clients navigate the emotional challenges of infertility or weight-related recovery.
+Cognitive Behavioral Therapy (CBT) to help clients navigate the myriad of emotional challenges of infertility, alternative paths to building a family (IVF, IUI, adoption) or weight-loss.
 CBT provides a supportive framework to explore how thoughts, feelings, and behaviors interact, helping you notice unhelpful patterns without judgment.
 Using practical strategies, and small assignments to practice between sessions, this approach helps clients build confidence, strengthen coping skills, and gradually rely less on therapy—empowering you to manage challenges on your own over time.

 Solution Focused Brief Treatment

 I use Solution-Focused Brief Therapy (SFBT) to help clients build on their strengths and what’s already working in their lives.
 Together, we set small meaningful goals and take practical steps toward positive change.
-This collaborative, future-focused approach supports rapid movement, and lasting progress—whether you’re navigating infertility, or on an obesity recovery journey.
+This collaborative, future-focused approach supports rapid movement, and lasting progress—whether you’re navigating infertility, althernative paths to building families, or on an obesity recovery journey.

 Multicultural